 Juror released after difficulty viewing video from Memorial Day triple homicide at apartment pool

-BATON ROUGE — A judge released one of the jurors selected for a triple-homicide trial Thursday after she said she couldn't continue because she had difficulty reviewing video of carnage at an apartment complex swimming pool.
+BATON ROUGE — A judge released one of the jurors selected for a triple-homicide trial Thursday after she said she couldn't continue because she had difficulty reviewing video of carnage at an apartment complex swimming pool during the trial’s first day.

-Before showing the footage, Judge Fred Crifasi and state prosecutors announced what was coming up and Crifasi said anyone who didn't want to see it should step out.
+Before showing the footage on Wednesday, Judge Fred Crifasi and state prosecutors announced what was coming up and Crifasi said anyone who didn't want to see it should step out.
 The juror attempted to leave and was consoled by other members of the panel.
 Crifasi ultimately decided to release her and use an alternate.

 The brothers face second-degree murder charges punishable by life in prison.
 Williams had been set for trial with Coleman but his case was delayed until March.

-They are accused of shooting Reginald Thomas Jr., 20; Dwayne Dunn Jr., 16; and Ja'Tyri Brown at the College Drive complex.
+They are accused of shooting Reginald Thomas Jr., 20; Dwayne Dunn Jr., 16; and Ja'Tyri Brown, 1, at the College Drive complex.

-Their mother, LaToya Coleman, is to go on trial in December on charges that she helped to pair flee to Texas to avoid arrest.

-In testimony Thursday, witnesses said Thomas and Dunn were armed.
-Taliyah McDaniel said she heard Ladarius Coleman and Williams say “I told you I was gonna catch you,” and “Bitch, don’t move.”

-Shortly after the shooting, McDaniel identified Williams as Dunn’s shooter, saying she went to high school with him.

-Ladarius Coleman has asked Crifasi to suppress a purported confession given to police after the shootings.
+Coleman asked Crifasi to suppress a purported confession given to police after the shootings.
 His lawyer says that less than 11 minutes into an interrogation, Coleman asked to speak to an attorney, but questioning continued.

+Crifasi granted the suppression and an abridged version of the interrogation was shown.

+During the June 2021 interrogation, Coleman said that he did not know Dunn and Thomas, saying that he told his brother “I think we should go.”

+His statement contradicts multiple witness testimonies from Thursday, including one from one of Thomas and Dunn’s friends who said that she heard one of the brothers say “I told you I was gonna catch you,” and “Bitch, don’t move,” before the shooting.

+Shortly after the shooting, a witness identified Williams as Dunn’s shooter, saying she went to high school with him.
+McDaniel and other witnesses also said the victims were armed.

 Jacoby Brown, the toddler's father, said his family was at the pool for a holiday barbecue.
-His said he heard one of the defendants say “I told y’all imma catch you” just before the shooting.
+He said he similarly heard one of the defendants say “I told y’all imma catch you” just before the shooting.

 Moments later, he said, he heard the child's mother crying out, “My baby, my baby!”